-Yesterday, I wrote a blog about John Stanton’s 40+ Year involvement with Carrolup.
-In that blog, I described the collaboration between the Marribank Family Centre and the Berndt Museum of Anthropology (of which John was Director), The Carrolup Project, that received generous funding from the Australian Bicentennial Authority.
+Yesterday, David wrote a blog about my 40 year involvement with Carrolup.
+He described the collaboration between the Marribank Family Centre and the Berndt Museum of Anthropology (of which I was Director), The Carrolup Project, that received generous funding from the Australian Bicentennial Authority.

-In today’s blog, I focus on another element of John’s work down at Marribank/Carrolup.
+Today, I focus on another element of my work down at Marribank/Carrolup.
 [Carrolup was renamed Marribank in the 1950s and both names are used by people today.]

 Two Noongar trainees participated in a teaching program in museology at the Anthropology Research Museum, as the Berndt Museum of Anthropology was then known.
 Tina Hansen and Cora Farmer were funded by the Aboriginal Arts Board of the Australia Council to work towards establishing a Cultural Centre at Marribank/Carrolup.